 Laptops and other electronic devices are permitted, but please be aware that NYU Langone is not responsible for loss or damage.

 When You Arrive

 If you know your loved one’s room number, you can go directly there during the daytime.
 If not, you can stop at the patient information desk in the hospital lobby and someone can direct you.

 Guests may spend the night with the approval of both the patient and the nursing staff.
 In private rooms, one adult age 18 or over may spend the night.
 In semi-private rooms, one guest of the same gender as the patient may spend the night.
 At Tisch Hospital, you will be given a special identification band allowing you access to the hospital during overnight hours.
-At the Hospital for Joint Diseases, you will be issued a security sticker.
+At NYU Langone Orthopedic Hospital, you will be issued a security sticker.

 During Your Visit

 We ask guests to keep their voices low during visits so as not to bother other patients.
 You should also be considerate of your loved one’s personal preferences—he or she may like short visits, for example, or ask to have a day without guests.
 Patients know best how much social interaction they need while recovering.

 If you will be caring for your loved one after he or she returns home, use your visits to observe how our nurses care for the patient and ask questions.
 This can help you feel more secure and confident after your loved one is released from the hospital.

 Be respectful of the nurses and doctors, as well as your loved one, who may want privacy when being seen by the medical team.

 Please be mindful that all NYU Langone campuses, buildings, and exterior spaces are tobacco-free, including electronic cigarettes (ecigarettes) and all other smoking devices.
 Smoking or the use of smoking devices is not permitted anywhere at NYU Langone.